shruti110503/Netflix-Clone/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out at [your email or GitHub profile].
+For any queries, reach out at shrutishukla297@gmail.com.